hrsh7th/completion-snippet/README.md

-# vsnip-completion-snippet
+# completion-snippet

-The vim-vsnip snippet collection for completion.
+The VSCode's snippet collection for completion.

 # Concept